The Meaning of Dragons

 But as you will see throughout this monograph dragons are not always seen as evil.
 Frequently dragons have combined characteristics such as with the four elements, earth, air, fire , and water.
 They often symbolize the opposites; light and dark, masculine and feminine.
 In the Christian tradition anything that is opposite what it determines to be good is automatically evil.
 As you will see both on this website and in the book The Dragon's Treasure this narrow definition makes it difficult for one to reconcile their inner opposites and then to integrate them into being a fully actualized human being( see the Individuation Process on this site).
 It is the unity beneath these opposites that is the realm of the dragon.

 Just as man and beast figures like the Harpy (part female and part vulture) and the Minotaur (a bull's head and a man's body) represents mankind's animal nature, stories of the mastery of this nature are rife within mythology.
 For example there is the story of St. Gerome who removes a thorn from the paw of a lion and the lion renounces his ferocity and lies down at the foot of the saint or the earlier story of Androcles in the Aesops fable.
 These stories symbolize mastery, or the taming of one's animal nature not the conquering, or destruction of it.
 This mastery is in a way the essence of individuation.

 Ancient cartographers would sometimes depict a drago, with the phrase "Here there be dragons" (hic sunt dracones) where there was no knowledge of what existed.
-This would be a warning to sailors that this is dangerous unexplored territories, or to be map shorthand for "Here Be Other Stuff We Don't Quite Know About."
+This would be a warning to sailors that this is dangerous unexplored territory, and was often map shorthand for "Here Be Other Stuff We Don't Quite Know About."
 At this time the Lenox Globe seems to be the only only map where this is found.

 The phrase "Here Be Dragons" (or hic sunt dracones) appears on maps such as the Lenox Globe (from early 1500s) and is now considered to be a warning of unknown dangers, rather than a claim to have seen a fire-breathing monster.